scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-cli.md

 ---
-title: Een door de gebruiker toegewezen beheerde identiteit beheren met Azure CLI
+title: Manage user-assigned managed identity - Azure CLI - Azure AD
-description: Stapsgewijze instructies voor het maken, weer geven en verwijderen van een door de gebruiker toegewezen beheerde identiteit met behulp van de Azure CLI.
+description: Step by step instructions on how to create, list and delete a user-assigned managed identity using the Azure CLI.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi